The U.S. Partnership for Education for Sustainable Development

 The Center for Ecoliteracy and the National Geographic Society created a guide to align food-focused content with academic standards, BIG IDEAS: Linking Food, Culture, Health, and the Environment.

 This addition to the Center for Ecoliteracy's BIG IDEAS suite of resources was created for publication on the National Geographic Education website.
-The free, downloadable guide is available now on the Center's website.
+The free, downloadable guide is

 National Education for Sustainability K-12 Student Learning Standards, Version 3